 Section VIII's reporting outlet, Newsday, publishes the official 2026 statistical leaders for Nassau County girls lacrosse.
 The leaderboards capture the highest individual performers reported by the teams themselves.
 They are an independent measure, by the Section's own designated outlet, of where the elite talent actually plays.

-West Hempstead · Conference IV · Class D · 88 goals, 48 assists, 136 points · TEAM EXCLUDED
+Conference IV · Class D · Lead scorer finished with 88 goals, 48 assists, 136 points — the most of any player in Nassau, per Newsday · TEAM EXCLUDED

 Of the top eight individual scorers in the entire county, four play for Conference IV teams.
 Three of those four are on teams declared ineligible for the postseason before the season started.